National Storage Affiliates Trust (NYSE:NSA) Releases FY 2022 Earnings Guidance

-National Storage Affiliates Trust (NYSE:NSA – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $2.680-$2.740 for the period.
-The company issued revenue guidance of -.

-Several brokerages have recently weighed in on NSA.
-Truist Financial lifted their price target on National Storage Affiliates Trust from $57.00 to $61.00 and gave the company a hold rating in a research report on Thursday, December 2nd.
-Zacks Investment Research upgraded National Storage Affiliates Trust from a hold rating to a buy rating and set a $69.00 target price for the company in a research report on Wednesday, November 17th.
-Morgan Stanley boosted their target price on National Storage Affiliates Trust from $57.00 to $60.00 and gave the stock an equal weight rating in a research report on Friday, February 25th.
-Finally, BMO Capital Markets upgraded National Storage Affiliates Trust from a market perform rating to an outperform rating and boosted their target price for the stock from $70.00 to $75.00 in a research report on Monday, December 13th.
-Four equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of Buy and an average target price of $60.78.
+A number of research analysts have recently commented on NSA shares.
+Truist Financial increased their price objective on National Storage Affiliates Trust from $57.00 to $61.00 and gave the company a hold rating in a report on Thursday, December 2nd.
+Morgan Stanley raised their price target on National Storage Affiliates Trust from $57.00 to $60.00 and gave the stock an equal weight rating in a research note on Friday, February 25th.
+BMO Capital Markets raised National Storage Affiliates Trust from a market perform rating to an outperform rating and increased their price objective for the stock from $70.00 to $75.00 in a research report on Monday, December 13th.
+Finally, Zacks Investment Research raised National Storage Affiliates Trust from a hold rating to a buy rating and set a $69.00 price objective for the company in a research report on Wednesday, November 17th.
+Four research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and an average target price of $60.78.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Tuesday, March 15th will be issued a $0.50 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Shareholders of record on Tuesday, March 15th will be paid a dividend of $0.50 per share.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 3.35%.
+The ex-dividend date is Monday, March 14th.
 This is a boost from National Storage Affiliates Trust’s previous quarterly dividend of $0.45.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 3.27%.
-The ex-dividend date is Monday, March 14th.
-National Storage Affiliates Trust’s dividend payout ratio is presently 189.48%.
+National Storage Affiliates Trust’s payout ratio is currently 189.48%.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Virtu Financial LLC bought a new stake in shares of National Storage Affiliates Trust in the 4th quarter valued at about $260,000.
+Several large investors have recently added to or reduced their stakes in the stock.
+Virtu Financial LLC acquired a new stake in National Storage Affiliates Trust during the fourth quarter valued at approximately $260,000.
 D. E. Shaw & Co.
-Inc. bought a new stake in shares of National Storage Affiliates Trust in the 4th quarter valued at about $1,601,000.
-Comerica Bank lifted its stake in shares of National Storage Affiliates Trust by 0.5% in the 4th quarter.
-Comerica Bank now owns 37,105 shares of the real estate investment trust’s stock valued at $2,248,000 after acquiring an additional 200 shares during the last quarter.
-NewEdge Advisors LLC lifted its stake in shares of National Storage Affiliates Trust by 12.8% in the 4th quarter.
-NewEdge Advisors LLC now owns 41,361 shares of the real estate investment trust’s stock valued at $2,863,000 after acquiring an additional 4,685 shares during the last quarter.
-Finally, Stifel Financial Corp lifted its stake in shares of National Storage Affiliates Trust by 5.7% in the 4th quarter.
-Stifel Financial Corp now owns 48,493 shares of the real estate investment trust’s stock valued at $3,356,000 after acquiring an additional 2,611 shares during the last quarter.
-Hedge funds and other institutional investors own 84.93% of the company’s stock.
+Inc. bought a new position in shares of National Storage Affiliates Trust during the fourth quarter valued at approximately $1,601,000.
+Comerica Bank grew its holdings in shares of National Storage Affiliates Trust by 0.5% during the fourth quarter.
+Comerica Bank now owns 37,105 shares of the real estate investment trust’s stock valued at $2,248,000 after purchasing an additional 200 shares during the last quarter.
+NewEdge Advisors LLC grew its holdings in shares of National Storage Affiliates Trust by 12.8% during the fourth quarter.
+NewEdge Advisors LLC now owns 41,361 shares of the real estate investment trust’s stock valued at $2,863,000 after purchasing an additional 4,685 shares during the last quarter.
+Finally, Stifel Financial Corp grew its holdings in shares of National Storage Affiliates Trust by 5.7% during the fourth quarter.
+Stifel Financial Corp now owns 48,493 shares of the real estate investment trust’s stock valued at $3,356,000 after purchasing an additional 2,611 shares during the last quarter.
+Institutional investors and hedge funds own 84.93% of the company’s stock.

 About National Storage Affiliates Trust (Get Rating)